Isreal-ogbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 scripts to read what's next
-script to display file /etc/psswd that does not contain bin script to write letters only
+script to display file /etc/psswd that does not contain bin script to write letters only script to replace all character from A and c to Z and e